Get your project estimate

 Minimum 24 inches

-Your mailbox must display your house number with minimum 1-inch tall numbers and be positioned on the same side of the road as other mailboxes in your neighborhood.
-For rural areas without established patterns, install on the right-hand side of the road in the direction of the carrier's route.
+Your mailbox must display your house number at least 1 inch high and be placed on the same side of the street as all other mailboxes in your area.
+In rural areas where there are no established mailbox placement patterns, place your mailbox on the right-hand side of the road, in the direction mail carriers travel.

 Local Zoning or HOA Rules